Digital health: Misinterpretation of data

 Although the data and information provided by personalized health platforms may give reassurance to users, they might simultaneously induce increased anxiety and obsessive behavior.
-As seen with platforms like WebMD, the misinterpretation of data can further contribute to patient hysteria: having increased access to information on oneself is not always positive.
-In an extreme scenario, patients might feel a misplaced sense of security knowing that they have this access, meaning that they won't seek medical advice or help from professionals, even if it may be needed.
+As seen with platforms such as WebMD, the misinterpretation of data can further contribute to patient hysteria: Having increased access to information on oneself is not always positive.
+In an extreme scenario, patients might feel a misplaced sense of security knowing that they have this access, meaning that they won't seek medical advice or help from professionals, even if it is needed.

 Institutional ageism

-Ageism is defined as the process of systemic discrimination against the elderly.
-As digital health becomes more prevalent in our society, those who lack strong digital skills and the technical know-how needed to navigate these platforms will be put at a disadvantage.
-This doesn't just apply to current seniors.
-New digital technologies become popularized every year rendering older technology obsolete.
-This means that this digital divide will always be present, unless health companies actively work to try to minimize this gap.
-Not to mention, seniors are more prone to chronic health issues, meaning that they are one of the groups that has the greatest need for a digital health platform.
-They represent an untapped user group.
+Older people are more likely to have chronic health issues, so they have a greater need to use a digital health platform.
+Digital health tools can be difficult for people who lack strong computer skills, and newer digital health tools may not work on familiar, older computer systems.
+This can perpetuate a digital divide and can result in systemic, institutionalized discrimination against older people.
+Older people represent an untapped user group for digital health tools.